across the world

-By providing customers with limited payment options, the cash application process can be optimized greatly in terms of simplicity.
-The journal entries must be posted timely and beforehand with respect to the cut-off dates.
+By providing customers with specific payment options, you can optimize the cash application process.
+Post the journal entries timely and beforehand with respect to the cut-off dates.
 Dumping of the cash to the suspense accounts should be avoided until you figure out exactly what you need to do with it.

 5. Streamline the Collection Process

-To make sure that payments are collected in an efficient and timely manner, it is essential to streamline the accounts receivable process.
-For instance, if payments are applied proficiently, determining the accounts which are at the risk of moving into the defaulter list can be done easily.
-A methodical and consistent approach needs to be adopted to aid the collection efforts.
+To ensure payment collection efficiently and timely, it is essential to streamline the accounts receivable process.
+For instance, if you apply payments proficiently, determining the accounts at the risk of defaulter list becomes easily.
+A methodical and consistent approach needs adoption to simplify collection efforts.